The-Marcy-Lab-School/swe-casestudy-1-cli-task-manager/INVESTIGATION.md

     }
     ```

 Would this code even work?
 Assuming you could get it to work, what are the downsides of doing this for potentially all of the tasks-related functions?

+**Question 3**

-3. What if we combined all the task-related functions (`addTask`, `completeTask`, `viewTasks`, `clearTasks`) into one giant function called `handleTaskOperations()`?
+What if we combined all the task-related functions (`addTask`, `completeTask`, `viewTasks`, `clearTasks`) into one giant function called `handleTaskOperations()`?
 What parameters would you need to include in order for it to work with all task-related operations?

 **My Notes:**